ksiv/hudson3-plugins/README.md

 hudson3-plugins
 ===============

-All Plugins for Hudson 3 release - https://github.com/hudson3-plugins
+<h4> All Plugins specific to Hudson 3.x releases are available at https://github.com/hudson3-plugins </h4>